osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 ## Hybrid clients

-Hybrid clients are used by native and server-side web applications where you authenticate using any browser, and an access token is retrieved using the server-side code.
-A refresh token can also be provided.
+Hybrid clients are used by native and server-side web applications.
+Authentication can be performed using any browser.
+The server-side code retrieves an access token and a refresh token can also be provided.

 ### Hybrid PI Core counterpart